 When beginning any skill development, you should begin small and build up over time.
 Perhaps setting aside one hour per day in which you will exercise extreme self-discipline then adding a new hour each week would help you get started.
 You might consider engaging a coach to support you during the development of your routine of self-discipline.
 Most research proves that just thinking about developing self-discipline will be successful in less than 5 percent of professionals.
 Writing your self-discipline goals will have a dramatic effect by raising your probability to more than 25 percent (that's a whopping 500 percent increase).
-Sharing your plan to increase your self-discipline with someone else will increase your probability to more than 75 percent.
+Sharing your plan to increase your self-discipline with someone else will increase your probability to more than 50 percent, and asking this person to hold you accountable increases your odds to more than 75 percent.
 When you and your coach have met regularly for 24 months, and you have been credible with your efforts, you can ensure success nearly 100 percent of the time.